Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a summary of Carbone capabilities including formats, features, examples, and documentation links.
-It distinguishes itself from sibling tools by being a discovery tool.
+The description clearly states the tool returns a summary of Carbone capabilities, listing supported formats, features, usage examples, and documentation links.
+This distinguishes it from sibling tools that perform specific file operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.